 While the use of media can be an effective mode for engaging students with course content, it can burden students with disabilities.
 In producing educational media, efforts must be made to provide equivalent content for students who cannot engage the material via sight or sound: for audio-only, a transcript; for video, closed captions and audio descriptions.
-Since audio descriptions are currently at the limit of campus accommodation capabilities, it is best to avoid forcing students.
+Owing to campus accommodation resources, we are handling audio descriptions on a more individual case-by-case basis.

-Likewise, care should be taken in designing your online course to provide high-contrast visual aids that are unlikely to appear as informative as intended to audiences with color-blindness or poor eyesight.
+Likewise, care should be taken in designing your online course to provide high-contrast visual aids that appear as informative as intended to audiences with color blindness or poor eyesight.

 - Provide a transcript for audio recordings.

 - Provide a screen-reader friendly version of any informative visual aids that appear in a video (a PowerPoint, pdf, html, or Word document with labeled images, etc. as makes sense for the type of visual aid).

 - Avoid referring to portions of visual aids with demonstrative pronouns.
 Instead of this line/that line, label the lines and refer to them by the labels, for example.